Bonelli studied at the Liceo Musicale in Piacenza. After two years, Bonelli went to Milano where he studied with several

 Bonelli returned to Piacenza in 1947 in Madama

 Butterfly.
-During the same period, Bonelli appeared at the Teatro del Popolo at Fiume in Tosca, work that Bonelli
+During the same period, Bonelli appeared at the Teatro del Popolo at Fiume in Tosca, a work that Bonelli

 repeated in Pola, Zagreb and Belgrade together with Cavalleria, Traviata, Werther and Faust.

 Bonelli returned to Italy and

 sang at Piacenza (Teatro all'aperto Colombaia in Tosca), Firenze (Teatro Comunale in Madama Butterfly), Catania (Lucia), and

 Bergamo.
 In 1950, Bonelli sang in Asti, Marseille, Lyon and La Scala (Traviata, Oberto).

 In 1951, Bonelli sang at

 Fiorenzuola (Tosca, Bohème), and Villanova (concert).
 In 1952, Bonelli sang at Firenze (Pergola), Piacenza (Municipale in

 Bohème) and at Codogno (Sociale).
-Bonelli moved to South America, where he spent 2 years in Peru and Argentina.
+Bonelli moved to South America, where he spent two years in Peru and Argentina.

-In 1957, Bonelli was in Yugoslavia, singing also in Austria and Eastern European Countries.
+In 1957, Bonelli was in Yugoslavia, singing also in Austria and East European Countries.
 Bonelli returned several times

 to sing at Piacenza until 1964.

 Thereafter, Bonelli stayed in Yugoslavia, until the end of 1973, when he retired.

-Bonelli returned to Piacenza where he not only gives singing lessons, but also paints.
+Bonelli returned to Piacenza where he not only gave singing lessons, but also painted.